AndrewE23/Final-Project-Statistical-Modelling-with-Python/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
-I had a few ideas in mind for what I could accomplish or, more accurately, what questions I could answer:
-i) Which stations were
+My main goal was to see if there was a correlation between bike station placement and number of surrounding POIs.
+For example, was a station more likely to be placed somewhere with a lot of POIs?

 ## Process
 ### Step 0: Introduction & Planning
-I decided I wanted to work with Hamilton, my home city, in part because I am familiar with the area and figured having some extra observational data on my hands would be beneficial to me (e.g. I know what kinds of POIs are in the area, so I could test different hypotheses more effectively without having to conduct as much additional research).
-With this in mind, I settled on these POIs as my main focal points:
+I decided I wanted to work with Hamilton, my home city, in part because I am familiar with the area and figured having some extra observational data on my hands would be beneficial to me (e.g. I know what kinds of POIs are in the area, so I do not need to do as much research about what is around).

+I also had to take into account that, as of 2023-06-01, there are no bike stations up the mountain (i.e. none are anywhere up the Niagara Escarpment) nor east of Ottawa Street.
+As such, I could use geolocational criteria to brainstorm different analytical goals; for example, I did not have to consider anything in Stoney Creek.

+Lastly, I didn't want to have too huge a dateset to work with.
+As such, I settled on these POIs as my main focal points:

-i) Restaurants & Pubs
+i) Restaurants
-ii) Recreation Centres
+ii) Bars, Pubs & Clubs
-iii) Trails & Parks
+iii) Parks of all sorts
-iv) Post-Secondary Educational Institutions
+iv) Bike-Accessible Trails
 v) Grocery Stores

-I also had to take into account that, as of 2023-06-01, there are no bike stations up the mountain (i.e. none are anywhere up the Niagara Escarpment) nor east of Ottawa Street.
-As such, I can use geolocational criteria to filter out various POIs, but which ones can be filtered out could not be decided without first accessing the three APIs and seeing what information I could access with them.

 ### Step 1: Accessing APIs & Creating CSV Files
 i) CityBikes: